Ramarajulanka

 There is a temple on each road in Ramarajulanka, and the village has many coconut trees and paddy fields.
 Lord Subrahmanyeshwara temple is a famous attraction in the region.
 There are many tourist attractions around the village, including the famous SHIVALAYAM (parvathi rama lingeshwara swamy temple).
-An 18ft.
+An 18 ft.
 Hanuman idol is located in a farming area, which is one of the main attractions of the village.